-Why James Spader ‘The Blacklist’ Star Has Been Deemed ‘Difficult’ to Work With
+Why James Spader Has Been Deemed ‘Difficult’ to Work With

 James Spader’s had a ‘lazy career’

-The Blacklist star, James Spader, may make acting look like a breeze, but Spader has made it very clear he’s not your typical Hollywood type.
+Spader may make acting look like a breeze, but the actor has made it very clear he’s not your typical Hollywood type.
 His list of projects is impressive.
 They’re specific to his personal tastes, however.
-Spader admitted in multiple interviews he’s been “lazy” with his career.
+Spader admitted in multiple interviews that he’s been “lazy” with his career.

 “There are some actors who are very good at developing things,” he says.
 “Who have… ‘things in the pipeline’.
 I am abysmal at that kind of thing, loathe it, and am a terrible planner,” he told The Guardian.
 “Unless I’m showing up on the set and acting I prefer to have nothing to do with the actual business of being an actor.”